morhilai/ravendb-jvm-tutorials/README.md

     }
 }
  ```
-Unless the entity already contains a field called `id`, RavenDB will automatically generate a unique document id on the client side.
+If the entity doesn't already have an id (represented by a field called 'id'), RavenDB will automatically generate a unique document id on the client side.
 By convention, entities get autogenerated ids in the following format: 'collection/[number tag]', so the programmer is not concerned with the uniqueness of each document within a collection.

 ## RavenDB Client API